esteinig/sketchy/README.md

 cargo install sketchy-rs
 ```

-Python CLI has not been tested yet.
+Python CLI has not been tested.

 ## How it works